Guidance for manufacturers, importers and distributors.

 This includes the WEEE Directive (2012/19/EU).

-If you have a specific enquiry about compliance with the regulations in relation to the role of Regulatory Delivery, please use the contact details on our enforcement services page.
+If you have a specific enquiry about compliance with the regulations in relation to the role of Safety & Standards, please use the contact details on our enforcement services page.